Timothy-Ho0203/ip/docs/README.md

 track of their completion status all in one place!
 ---

-## Adding Tasks
+## Adding tasks
-TommyTalks supports 3 kinds of tasks:
+tommyTalks supports 3 kinds of tasks:

 - **ToDo**
 - **Deadline**